hfoxwell/SoftwareDesign-DevelopmentCourseNotes/README.md

 # SoftwareDesign-DevelopmentCourseNotes
-Nots for the software design and development course.
+Notes for the software design and development course.